3mdeb/news-and-ideas/_posts/2019-01-XX-enabling-cpb-on-pcengines-apu2.md

 ```

 One can see that the frequency during the stress test is limited to 1000MHz and
-total bogo ops are equal 580 for signle core.
+total bogo ops are equal 580 for single core.

 Another test may be a raw memory dd: